 WHAT YOU SHOULD KNOW & DO

-Public Sunday Masses at our two parishes will be the (Sat) 4:30, (Sun) 8/8:30, 10:30/11:00 & 5:30 pm, as usual.
+Public Sunday Masses at our two parishes are the (Sat) 4:30, (Sun) 8/8:30, 10:30/11:00 & 5:30 pm, as usual.
 Attendance at each individual Mass is limited to no more than 25 percent of our Church’s capacity: For both parishes that is a little over 200 people, which we will enforce.
-The obligation to attend Sunday Mass is dispensed through Monday, August 3.
-We will continue to record Sunday Masses, however we will not live-stream them.
+The obligation to attend Sunday Mass is dispensed through September 6.
 If you are 65 or over, we encourage you to use your own discretion regarding whether or not to attend Mass.

-- All ministries will be directed through June by the Priests: Fr.
-Ray for Holy Family and Fr.
-Enrique for St. Robert.
-However, saying Mass each weekend, the Priest will shift from Parish to Parish as usual.
-This means if you are doing a ministry the person directed by the Priest will send an e-mail to you directly.
+- All ministries will be directed by the Priests.
+The Priests will alternate from Parish to Parish as usual.
+This means if you are performing a ministry, the person directed by the Priest will send an e-mail to you directly.

 - Teams for cleanup will be set up for each Mass with one director for each Mass